 Nick recently helped with my divorce.
 It was a difficult time for me and the best thing about working with him was that he understood when I hesitated in making decisions.- Larry O.

-- Challenging Evidence: We scrutinize how evidence was obtained, ensuring it complies with legal standards.
-This often involves reviewing search warrants for procedural errors or unlawful searches.
+- Challenging Evidence: We scrutinize how evidence was obtained and review search warrants for procedural errors or constitutional violations that may justify suppression.

 Contact Omaha DUI for a Free Consultation